meilisearch/meilisearch-js-plugins/README.md

 `Index` is the component that lets you apply widgets to a dedicated index.
 It’s useful if you want to build an interface that targets multiple indices.

-Using this component, instant-meilisearch does an http-request for each different Index added.
+Using this component, instant-meilisearch does an http-request for each different `Index` widget added.
 More http requests are made when using the [`RefinementList`](#✅-refinementlist) widget.

 ### ✅ SearchBox